abhishek-kumar-code/Redfish_Public/Specification.md

 URIs, as described in [RFC3986](#RFC3986), may also contain a query (?query) and a frag (#frag) components.
 Queries are addressed in the clause [Query Parameters](#query-parameters).
 Fragments (frag) shall be ignored by the server when used as the URI for submitting an operation.

+If a response includes the ["@odata.id" property](#resource-identifier-property) and its value contains a fragment to refer to an object within a response, it shall conform to the URI fragment identifier representation as specified in [RFC6901](#RFC6901).

 #### HTTP methods

 An attractive feature of the RESTful interface is the very limited number of operations which are supported.
 The following table describes the general mapping of operations to HTTP methods.
 If the value in the column entitled "required" has the value "yes" then the HTTP method shall be supported by a Redfish interface.